 Each Advanced Workshop can be completed individually or as part of the Advanced Certificate of Clinical Procedures course.

 |Advanced Certificate of

-This course is for general practitioners only.
-The pre-requisite for this Advanced Certificate course is the successful completion of the Professional Certificate of Clinical Procedures and previous practical experience in clinical procedures.
-Doctors who wish to receive a HealthCert Advanced Certificate of Clinical Procedures must complete all three Advanced Workshops: Joint Puncture and Soft Tissue Injections, Non-Scalpel Vasectomy and Intrauterine Systems.
+The Advanced Certificate of Clinical Procedures is suitable for medical professionals wishing to consolidate their procedural knowledge and become familiar with the latest office-based techniques, particularly regarding permanent male fertility control, IUD insertion and removal, and joint puncture and soft tissue injection techniques.
+The course is suitable for general practitioners and International Medical Graduates.
+The prerequisite for this course is the successful completion of the Professional Certificate of Clinical Procedures and assumes previous practical experience in clinical procedures.
+Participants who wish to receive a HealthCert Advanced Certificate of Clinical Procedures must complete all three Advanced Workshops: Joint Puncture and Soft Tissue Injections, Non-Scalpel Vasectomy and Intrauterine Systems.

 Recognition of Prior Learning